google/capirca/doc/generators/gce.md

 * _source-exclude::_ exclude one or more address tokens from the specified source-address.
 * _source-port::_ one or more service definition tokens.
 * _source-tag::_ Tag name used for source filtering.
+* _target-service-accounts::_ A service account that may make network connections.

 ## Sub Tokens